clamytoe/bdaybot/README.md

 ```

 ### How to use
+Before you can start the bot you are going to have to set a couple of environment variables on your system:

+**BOT_ID** and **SLACK_BOT_TOKEN**

 Once the bot is up and running and you've added it to one of your slack channels, it'll simply respond to any message directed towards it.
-It's not smart, any messagge to it should contain the **birthday** keyword.
+It's not smart, any message to it should contain the **birthday** keyword.

 ![sample](img/bday_sample.png)